-There are also possible projects that could begin or be supported in the near term that we know will likely fit into a comprehensive plan
+There are also possible projects that could begin or be supported in the near term that we know will likely fit into a comprehensive plan and would significantly increase diversity of workforce in skilled trades needed for environmentally sustainable jobs.
+This can be done by:

 - Energy conservation retrofitting programs that employ local residents.
-Based on existing research, this activity has tremendous greenhouse gas reduction and employment impacts, if brought to scale. - Identify ways to immediately increase residential recycling levels, which does have a major positive Greenhouse gas emissions impact.
-King County has identified direct climate reduction impacts of increasing recycling, lowering food waste, and reducing the use of single use containers and bottles https://kingcounty.gov/depts/dnrp/solid-waste/programs/climate/climate-changerecycling.aspx - Enabling electrification, a key component of a green transition, by increasing the number of public EV charging stations and working to incentivize large scale apartment and condo buildings to develop EV charging capacity for their residents.
+Based on existing research, this activity has tremendous greenhouse gas reduction and employment impacts, if brought to scale. - Identify ways to immediately increase residential recycling levels, which does have a major positive greenhouse gas emissions impact.
+King County has identified direct climate reduction impacts of increasing recycling, lowering food waste, and reducing the use of single use containers and bottles https://kingcounty.gov/depts/dnrp/solid-waste/programs/climate/climate-changerecycling.aspx - Enabling electrification, a key component of a green transition, by increasing the number of public EV charging stations and working to incentivize large scale apartment and condo buildings to develop EV charging capacity for their residents. - Combining deincarceration efforts with reforestation and conservation efforts a la Civil Conservation Corps models: With the impeding extinction of key canopy species such as Ash Trees and following multiple years of divestment in natural areas, it is proposed that paid, hands-on training efforts intentionally include soon-to-be returning citizens in green-infrastructure installation maintenance, engage under and unemployed community members in water treatment career pathways (MMSD, Walnut Way, Groundwork MKE, Cream City Conservation Corps, DNR, County Parks, WI Fast Forward, City of Milwaukee Forestry, MATC), Re-evaluate paperload required by federal and local entities for subsidized employment.